OpenDA-Association/OpenDA/docs/source/Introduction_OpenDA/introduction_da.rst

 are needed), data assimilation on top of an existing model, and the general structure of filtering methods.

-On open-source text book considering the fundamentals of data assimilation can be found
+An open-source text book considering the fundamentals of data assimilation can be found
 `here <https://library.oapen.org/handle/20.500.12657/54434>`__.